majestic53/libsono/readme.md

 ###Examples

-* List all available devices
+List all available devices:

 ```
 sonoctl --list
 ```

-* List all available services advertised by a target device
+List all available services advertised by a target device:

 ```
 sonoctl --list-services 192.168.1.2:1400
 ```

-* List all available actions advertiesed by a target device's service
+List all available actions advertiesed by a target device's service:

 ```
 sonoctl --list-actions 192.168.1.2:1400 DeviceProperties
 ```

-* Set a target device's LED state
+Set a target device's LED state:

 ```
 sonoctl -d 192.168.1.2:1400 -s DeviceProperties -a SetLEDState DesiredLEDState=On
 ```